Multi-robot task allocation for safe planning against stochastic hazard dynamics: Greedy heuristics

-\begin{definition} \textit{Submodularity ratio} of a nonincreasing $F$ is the largest $\gamma \in \R_+$ such that for all $A \subseteq B \subseteq W$, for all $e \in W \setminus B$.
+\begin{definition} \textit{Submodularity ratio} of a nonincreasing $F$ is the largest $\gamma \in \R_+$ such that $ \gamma \cdot \left[F(A \cup \{e\})-F(A)\right]\geq F(B \cup \{e\})-F(B)$ for all $A \subseteq B \subseteq W$, for all $e \in W \setminus B$.
 Observe that $F$ is submodular if and only if $\gamma=1$, and we also have $\gamma \in [0,1]$.
 Refer to \cite{bian2017guarantees} for derivations. \end{definition}

-Calculating these values is computationally expensive.
-Moreover, unlike many past studies on these notions~\cite{bian2017guarantees,summers2017performance,karaca2018exploiting}, the multiplicative group success we consider is not amenable to ex-ante bounds on these ratios.
-In practice, we can verify the objective function $F$ to be strictly decreasing after each additional task assignment.
-It is known that strict monotonicity results in non-trivial values for submodularity ratio ($\gamma>0$) and curvature ($\alpha<1$)~\cite[Prop.
-1]{orcun2021performance}.
-Moreover, similar to~\cite{bian2017guarantees}, we compute ex-post bounds from the function evaluations obtained from the greedy algorithms.
+\revi{Many set function optimization problems take advantage of submodularity or supermodularity properties of their objective functions.
+However, we will see in the numerics that our objective function does not exhibit these properties.
+Instead, we bring in the submodularity ratio and curvature properties above describing how far a nonsubmodular or nonsupermodular set function is from being submodular or supermodular, respectively.
+These ratios are used to define weak notions of these properties.} Calculating these values is computationally expensive.
+Moreover, unlike many past studies on these notions~\cite{bian2017guarantees}, the multiplicative group safety we consider is not amenable to ex-ante bounds on these ratios. \revi{In our numerical case studies, we will verify our objective function $F$ to be strictly decreasing after each additional task assignment.\footnote{This holds unless the new task appears to be already on an optimal path.} It is known that strict monotonicity is a sufficient condition for non-trivial values for submodularity ratio ($\gamma>0$) and curvature ($\alpha<1$)~\cite{guo2020actuator}.
+Moreover, similar to~\cite{guo2020actuator}, we will compute ex-post bounds from the function evaluations obtained from the greedy algorithms.
+Obtaining $\gamma<1$ and $\alpha>0$ in our case studies will prove that the objective function is both nonsubmodular and nonsupermodular.}